Tannenbaum's gain-margin optimization meets Polyak's heavy-ball algorithm: First-order optimization: from Cauchy to Polyak and Nesterov

 and from \eqref{eq:inv_conformal} and \eqref{eq:T0},

 In light of the expression for $\rmin$ in \eqref{eq:rho_min},

-is the sought transfer function that achieves the optimal convergence rate.
+is the sought transfer function that achieves the optimal rate $\rmin$.
 The result shows that \eqref{eq:heavy_ball_tf} is the transfer function that gives rise to Polyak's heavy-ball method in the $\mathcal{Z}$-domain.

 In the sequel we explain Nesterov's stronger result that the same bound holds for the more general time-varying optimization schemes.
 We will do so by exploring subsequent work by Tannenbaum and his collaborators on gain margin optimization with periodic linear control.
-We wish to note that Nesterov's conclusion is based on a brilliant construction of an infinite dimensional quadratic function for which the Polyak's convergence rate cannot be exceeded.
-The link to gain margin optimization with periodic control that we establish demonstrates that this fundamental obstacle is present even for finite-dimensional optimization problems.
+We wish to note that Nesterov's conclusion is based on a brilliant construction of an infinite-dimensional quadratic function for which Polyak's asymptotic convergence rate cannot be exceeded (see, e.g., \cite{ugrinovskii2023robust}).
+The analysis we provide next shows that Nesterov's bound persists even for finite-dimensional optimization problems.